The Apple iPod touch (4th gen) has an all-new design that makes it thinner & lighter with more features & functionality. The integrated Apple A4 chip,

 having to type the address.
 In addition, you can add Web Clips for you favorite

-iPod touch (5th gen) gives you access to the online iTunes Store, which enables you
+iPod touch (4th gen) gives you access to the iTunes Wi-Fi Music Store, which enables you

-and download applications from the App Store directly to iPod touch (5th gen).
+and download applications from the App Store directly to iPod touch (4th gen).
+You can

 also install applications you have purchased or downloaded through iTunes on

-Genius Recommendations for Apps: There are over 700,000 apps
+Genius Recommendations for Apps: There are tens of thousands of apps

 in the App Store, with more added every day.
 A new feature of the iPod touch